Master of Science in Biomedical Sciences

 Health professions pathway

-The health professions pathway is designed to prepare students to pursue medical, dental, pharmacy, physician assistant, nurse practitioner, physical therapy, occupational therapy, research, clinical medicine, and other health professions schools.
+The Health Professions Pathway is designed to prepare students to pursue medical, dental, pharmacy, physician assistant and other health professions schools.
 The basic science courses parallel those found in the first year of health professions school or graduate school.
-This Post-Baccalaureate Program is an excellent way to obtain the prerequisite coursework and access research, community service, leadership, and direct patient care experiences needed to strengthen your application.
-Also, the Committee Letter Process gives students an edge before applying to health and medical school.
-The Master’s Degree in Biomedical Sciences consists of a total of 33 credit hours taken over a one-year period.
+You’ll focus on building a strong base in health science courses in anatomy, pathophysiology, biochemistry, genetics and more.
+The curriculum is designed to improve the foundation of knowledge and access research, community service, leadership, and direct patient care experiences needed to strengthen your application.
+In addition, the curriculum includes standardized exam preparation to improve exam scores.

 Applicants for the M.S. in Biomedical Sciences must: